johnhickok/CalStreetLookup/README.md

 </pre>

 <ul>
   <li>To access your postgress database from the command line without a password prompt, edit the pgpass.conf file in your Windows Users directory.
+(See formatting below.)
 More information about this file is in the <a href="https://www.postgresql.org/docs/current/static/libpq-pgpass.html">postgres documentation.</a></li>
 </ul>

 <pre>